melanie-dohmen/data_science_task/README.md

 - Thymus (3)
 - ThyroidGland (2)

-To ensure best generalabilty, the samples of AdrenalGland (a complete tissue type) was selected as test set and excluded from training.
+To ensure best generalizability, the samples of AdrenalGland (a complete tissue type) was selected as test set and excluded from training.

 By default, Larynx is selected as validation set.